nevrez/nevrez.github.io/index.md

 menuorder: 1
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I am currently employed as a Senior Researcher at National Institute of Advanced Industrial Science and Technology (AIST), Tokyo, Japan since April 2016.
+Before AIST, I was with RIKEN Brain Science Institute as a Researcher & JSPS Foreign Postdoctoral Fellow in 2015-2016.
+I received the Ph.D. degree from Chiba University (2015), Japan, with a Japanese Government scholarship (MEXT).
+I was also with School of Computer Eng., Nanyang Technbological University, Singapore as a Research Associate 2010-2011.
+I received the M.S. and B.S. degrees from TOBB University of Economics and Technology (Ankara, Turkey) and Cankaya University (Ankara, Turkey) in 2010 and 2007.
+My research interests include applications of computer vision and machine learning, recently with special interests on deep learning for multi-modal or multi-temporal signal/image analysis, visual attention (saliency detection), classification/object detection/segmentation on various sensory data (3D, optical, multispectral, hyperspectral).

+## Please contact me if you are interested in Post-doc, internship, research assitantship with me or our team.

 ## Current Interests and Projects:

-- Lorem ipsum dolor sit amet
+#- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
+#- Lorem ipsum dolor sit amet
-- DLorem ipsum dolor sit amet
+#- DLorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
+#- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
+#- Lorem ipsum dolor sit amet